50th anniversary of the proclamation to end Australia’s involvement in the Vietnam War

 - education materials about the Vietnam War included in the national Anzac Day mail-out to schools, ex-service organisations and community groups

-- documentary series on Australians in Vietnam to be screened on the Australian Broadcasting Corporation, and
+- documentary series on Australians in Vietnam to be screened on the ABC, and

 - Saluting Their Service grants to assist with honouring the service and sacrifice of Australia’s service personnel and preserve our wartime heritage, including projects and activities marking the 50th anniversary and the service of Vietnam veterans.